 Adequate folic acid at conception and for the first three months of pregnancy greatly reduces the risk of serious birth defects, including spina bifida.
-This B vitamin also appears to regulate the body's production and use of homocysteine, an amino acid-like substance that at high levels may damage the lining of blood vessels, making them more susceptible to plaque buildup.
-This makes folic acid an important weapon against heart disease.
+This B vitamin also appears to regulate the body’s production and use of homocysteine.
+This is an amino acid-like substance that at high levels may damage the lining of blood vessels, making them more susceptible to plaque buildup.
+This makes it an important weapon against heart disease.
 In addition, it may be useful in warding off certain cancers, including those of the lungs, cervix, colon, and rectum.

 Folic acid may help depression.
-Because high levels of homocysteine may contribute to this condition, some experts think folic acid (which is often deficient in people who are depressed) may be of value because it reduces homocysteine levels.
-Studies also show that taking folic acid improves the effectiveness of antidepressants in people with low folic acid levels.
-Folic acid supplements have been useful in treating gout and irritable bowel syndrome as well.
+High levels of homocysteine may contribute to this condition.
+Therefore, some experts think folic acid (which is often deficient in people who are depressed) may be of value because it reduces homocysteine levels.
+Studies also show that taking it improves the effectiveness of antidepressants in people with low levels of this B vitamin.
+These supplements have been useful in treating gout and irritable bowel syndrome as well.
 Because high homocysteine levels may be a factor in osteoporosis, folic acid may even help keep bones strong.

 If You Get Too Little: